JoeGit42/simple-calendar/README.md

 - 2020-11-08 FIX: Some finetuning, for today circle incl. font color
 - 2020-11-09 FIX: color handling
 - 2010-11-10 ADD: Support of holiday (state dependend)
+- 2020-11-10 ADD: state (german:Bundesland) can be configured by widget parameter, no need to touch code